All Episodes

 And he found that they just contradicted themselves all the time and so on, right?

-And so, long story short, eventually he was like, oh, man, okay, okay, okay, okay.
+And so, long story short, eventually he was like, Oh man, okay, okay, okay, okay.

 I get it.

-I can't believe it took me this long.
+Oh my God, I can't believe it took me this long.

 I get it.

-So when I say, I can't be the wisest man because I know almost nothing, but the oracle says you are the wisest man, what the oracle is really saying is you are the wisest man because at least you know you know nothing, whereas everyone else thinks they know something, but is wrong.
+So when I say I can't be the wisest man because I know almost nothing, but the Oracle says you are the wisest man, what the Oracle is really saying is you are the wisest man because at least you know you know nothing, whereas everyone else thinks they know something but is wrong, so you're the wisest man because you've already accepted that you know almost nothing.

-And so the oracle was a mystery religion.
+And so the Oracle was a mystery religion.

 It was just some guy who was backed up with something you cannot question called God.

-Christianity went from an empirical religion because people saw the miracles of Jesus and they saw his divinity.
+Christianity went from an empirical religion because people saw the miracles of Jesus and they saw his divinity, they saw his ascent to the heavens, they saw him coming back to life.

 So that was an empirical religion.

-That was just science at the time.
+It was not a religion in a sense, that was just science at the time.

-And then over time, it kind of morphed into a mystery religion in that people couldn't read the text.
+And then over time, it kind of morphed into a mystery religion in that people couldn't read the text, they didn't understand the language the service was conducted in, and they could only go and ask the priest.

-The priest cannot be wrong because, I mean, the pope is infallible, right?
+The priest cannot be wrong because, I mean, the Pope is infallible, right?

 Because he is motivated by the all-knowing, all-perfect, unlying God.